kubernetes-sigs/kueue/docs/concepts/cluster_queue.md

   In Kueue, when (2) and (3) are satisfied, but not (1), this is called _borrowing quota_.
 - A ClusterQueue can only borrow quota for flavors that the ClusterQueue defines.
-- For each pod set resource in a Workload, a ClusterQueue can only borrow quota for one flavor.
+- For each Pod Set resource in a Workload, a ClusterQueue can only borrow quota for one flavor.

 ### Borrowing example